OhadR/authentication-flows/authentication-flows/README.md

 "this reset link is no longer valid" if the key is expired or does not exist.

 6. After reset, user is redirected to login screen to login to the application.

+# Questions?

+Feel free to open issues here if you have any unclear matter or any other question.

+You can also open a question in [StackOverflow](https://stackoverflow.com/questions/tagged/authentication-flows), and tag it with ["authentication-flows"](https://stackoverflow.com/questions/tagged/authentication-flows) tag.